MicrosoftDocs/xamarin-docs/docs/tools/dotnet-embedding/objective-c/best-practices.md

 Objective-C does not allow operators to be overloaded as C# does, so these are converted to class selectors.

-["Friendly"](/dotnet/standard/design-guidelines/operator-overloads/) named method are generated in preference to the operator overloads when found, and can produce an easier to consume API.
+["Friendly"](https://docs.microsoft.com/dotnet/standard/design-guidelines/operator-overloads) named methods are generated in preference to the operator overloads when found, and can produce an easier to consume API.

 Classes that override the operators `==` and\or `!=` should override the standard Equals (Object) method as well.